corneal specialists

 What is the cornea?

-The cornea is the clear dome-shaped tissue on the front of the eye.
-It protects the eye from germs and debris while providing a clear path for light to enter the eye and focus on the retina.
-It consists of five discreet layers including the epithelium, Bowman’s layer, stroma, Descemet’s membrane, and endothelium.
+The cornea is a transparent, dome-shaped tissue that covers the front of the eye.
+It serves as a protective barrier against germs and debris while allowing light to pass through and focus on the retina for clear vision.
+The cornea is composed of five distinct layers: the epithelium, Bowman’s layer, stroma, Descemet’s membrane, and endothelium.

 Cornea Diagram